How to Start a Mini Golf Course

 The sole proprietorship is the least expensive and easiest entity to start which is appealing.
 The downside is the owner is personally liable should anything happen to the business, which is an important consideration.
 The LLC offers the ability to operate as a sole proprietorship with the liability protection of a corporation.
 Depending on the state, the cost to form an LLC runs from $40 – $500, which is pretty inexpensive for protecting the owners from business-related lawsuits and certain debts.

 Forming an LLC sounds complicated and expensive, but using an entity formation service guides you through the process so you know it was done right.

 IncFile - $0 plus state fees & free registered agent for 1 year!

 IncAuthority - $0 plus state fees & free registered agent the first year!

 ZenBusiness - $49 plus state fees & free registered agent for 1 year!

 You need a location that is convenient and has high traffic for visibility.
 Additionally, locating a miniature golf course close to other family attractions or fun centers such as batting cages, go-kart track, video arcades, etc., can help generate more visibility to the right audience, which should translate to more income.

 Step 5: Apply for Business Licenses and Permits

-	Some cities require the licensing of places of amusement, which a mini golf course falls under.
+Some cities require the licensing of places of amusement, which a mini golf course typically falls under.

-	Additionally, there may also be some general local, state, and federal registrations a mini golf course may need

-	including a business license, liquor license, sales tax permit, and an Employer Identification Number.
+Additionally, there may also be some general local, state, and federal registrations a mini golf course may need including a business license, liquor license, sales tax permit, and an Employer Identification Number.